open-ephys/onix1-bonsai-docs/articles/hardware/breakout/analog-io.md

     channel 0 is outputting the sawtooth waveform.
 ---

-The following excerpt from the Breakout Board [example workflow](xref:breakout) demonstrates analog IO functionality by computing a ~1Hz sawtooth pattern, outputting it to the analog IO port, and reading it back from the analog IO port.
-It also saves analog inputs data.
+The following excerpt from the Breakout Board [example workflow](xref:breakout_workflow) demonstrates analog IO functionality by computing a ~1Hz sawtooth pattern, outputting it to the analog IO port, and reading it back from the analog IO port.
+It also saves analog input data.

 ::: workflow
 ![/workflows/hardware/breakout/analog-io.bonsai workflow](../../../workflows/hardware/breakout/analog-io.bonsai)